lacoperon/PDBProcessor/README.md

 ### Where does the output go?

-The output of the script goes to `/data/output/`, and the name of the outputted file will correspond to the original pdb name, with the name of the 'neighbourhood' of pruning applied to the end.
+The output of the script goes to `/data/output/`, and the name of the outputted file will correspond to the original PDB name, with the name of the 'neighbourhood' of pruning applied to the end.

-IE `5jup_n1.pdb` or `5jup_neighbourhood2.pdb`, or whatever is the desired extension.
+IE `5jup_n1.PDB` or `5jup_neighbourhood2.PDB`, or whatever is the desired extension.

 ## How do I run the script?